Functional vs Non-Functional Requirements: The Definitive Guide

 User Stories

-It is a common practice to formulate the requirements in a form of user stories.
+It is a common practice to formulate the requirements in the form of user stories.
 User stories are the requirements conveyed by a user.
 They usually take the form of several simple sentences which have the same pattern:

 As a (user), I want to (goal) so that (reason).